stereotype441/language/resources/type-system/inference2.md

     `int`, whose runtime behavior is to evaluate to an instance of `int` representing the value `i`.

-  - If `i` cannot be represented _precisely_ by an instance of `int`, then it is a compile-time error.
+  - If `i` cannot be represented _precisely_ by an instance of `int`, then there is a compile-time error.
 TODO(paulberry): does the analyzer actually implement this behavior?

 TODO(paulberry): the CFE's `InferenceVisitorImpl.visitIntLiteral` method doesn't
 implement int-to-double logic.
 What's up with that?